Skip to main content

 In the 2016 election, most polls showed Democratic nominee Hillary Clinton with an advantage nationwide and in the battleground states in the days leading up to the election.
 However, Republican nominee Donald Trump was elected president as many new voters joined the process, voters who were not studied in the polls as likely voters.
 As many a disappointed candidate knows, public opinion matters.
 The way opinions are formed and the way we measure public opinion also matter.
 But how much, and why?
 These are some of the questions we’ll explore in this chapter.

-This page titled 6.1: Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.1: Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.